Skip to main content

 Troubled Waters - Reflections

-The main reason for the survival of these whale mothers and their young is that their breeding grounds are protected.
+One of the main reasons for the survival of these Southern Right Whales and their young is that their breeding grounds are protected.
 It also helps that they are a long way from human habitation and that they do not rely on echolocation to find mates or food.

 For some places and species it is already too late.
 There has been no recovery of Canada's gigantic Newfoundland cod fishery, even though fishing has been banned there since 1992 and, despite ever lower catch quotas, the northern cod fishery continues to plummet too.
 Likewise the catch of bluefin tuna.
 The yellow fin appears to be fished out.
 Yes, we can and we must continue to sign petitions.
 We should continue to ask national governments to set up reserves, stop destructive practices and prosecute offenders effectively if they disobey the rules, but it is all too apparent that our efforts are fragmentary and that we are putting out spot fires, rather than dealing with the ongoing problems of ocean degradation and habitat change, especially when these extend way beyond national borders.
 This also applies to migratory species of both fish and birds.